- Email Address(es)

 - training graduate students in statistical methods

-I have several projects in these areas that are suitable for students considering Master’s or Doctoral work; please contact me if interested.
+I have several projects in these areas that are suitable for students considering Master’s or Doctoral work; see the instructions here to inquire about openings.

 Education & Training History

 PhD, Biostatistics, University of Toronto